 Apple or PC. . .
 Windows or Macintosh. . .
 Which will it be?
 Well, both will work, and we support both.
 We do not recommend switching from what you are accustomed to using!
 Neither is actually more secure than the other (it's all marketing!) and both can connect to our network resources.

 However, PCs are generally less expensive and can have longer warranties - we do recommend as long a warranty as you can get.
 Macs are considered the best built computers, although Lenovo's are considered a very close second.
-You can get more discounts on required software for a PC than you can on a Mac. (see the software section below.)

 You get more choice with PCs while Macs give you pretty much the mainstream option that you would likely choose anyway.